SIMPLE DIET AND TRAINING

 I call it my 95/5 rule.

-You see, people often get worry about every little detail of their diet plan or workout program, and for most it just leads to a feeling of overwhelm until they eventually crash into a “brick wall” of no results.
+You see, people often get worry about every little detail of their diet plan or workout program, and it just leads overwhelm, a lack of results, and constantly starting over.

-When we “zoom out” and look at the bigger picture, we can see that around 95% of your results are going to come from repeating a very short list of easy habits over and over again – and it doesn’t ever need to get any more complicated than that!
+When you “zoom out” and look at the bigger picture of your health and fitness journey, you’ll notice that around 95% of your results are coming from doing a very simple set of things over and over again – it doesn’t ever need to be more complicated than that!

 Watch the video above, or continue reading below.